polodev/rabby_home_work_5/readme.md

 a. `arts & artists` this relationship is a degree of 2 (binary).
 The cardinality is Many-to-Many between `arts` & `artists`.
 One arts can belongs to a artist and artist can have multiple art work.
-In some case, one cart could developed by list of artist. we use `artist_art` pivot table
+In some case, one art could developed by list of artist. we use `artist_art` pivot table

 b. `art_presence, artists, museums, traveling_shows, another_galleries`: this relationship is a degree of N-ary (n degree).
 The cardinality is
 (Mandatory)One-to-(Optional)One from arts to art_presence.
 Others cardinalities are (Optional)One-to-(Optional)One from `art_presence` to `museums`, `traveling_shows` & `another_galleries` .